 If your air conditioner is breaking down on you often, this can be a telling sign that its time may be up soon.
 If the repair costs for your current system equal 25% or more of the price of a new system, now is the time to upgrade.
 Buying a new air conditioner now can save you the time and hassle of having to do so quickly and suddenly in the future, when your system gives out for good.

 When air conditioners break down unexpectedly in the heat of summer, homeowners feel rushed to decide on a unit because they need cooling quick.
 Save yourself from making a hasty purchase decision by buying an air conditioner before your current one breaks down.

-Protecting your AC Unit in Cooler Months
+Protecting your Air Conditioner in Cooler Months

 Whether purchasing a new HVAC unit in the fall, or maintaining the system you already have in place, one thing is certain – you must prepare for the cooler months ahead.
 While often overlooked, this preparation begins with winterizing your air conditioning unit.
 It takes only a little bit of time and could save you hundreds to thousands of dollars down the road.

 Here is a simple checklist of things to do in the fall, as the weather begins to cool off: